 Previous Names: Regal Cinema, Essoldo, Classic, Cannon, ABC

 The Regal Cinema was built for an independent operator and was designed by architects A.P.
 Starkey and Frederick Adkins.
 The Regal Cinema opened on 7th October 1940 with Ralph Richardson in "The Four Feathers".
 The four storey facade was built of local yellow stone.
 Inside the auditorium, seating was provided for 897 in stalls and circle levels.

-The Classic was re-named Cannon in 1986 when the Cannon Group took contol of Classic Cinemas, then in 1996 it became the ABC when that company took over.
+The Classic was re-named Cannon in 1986 when the Cannon Group took control of Classic Cinemas, then in 1996 it became the ABC when that company took over.

-Odeon Theatres took over and re-named the cinema Odeon in October 2001.
+Odeon Cinemas Group took over and re-named the cinema Odeon in October 2001.
 Seating is now provided for 422 (+4 wheelchair spaces) in screen 1 and 225 in screen 2.

 Just login to your account and subscribe to this theater.